Euler-37/forsub.vim/README.md

 `imap <M-p> <ESC>:ProcedureConvert<cr>zR^%O`

+# Intro

-# This plugin is for quick input for fortran subroutines and funcions.
+This plugin is for quick input for fortran subroutines and funcions.

 example: